siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/openshift/downloads.md

-# OpenShift for IBM UrbanCode Deploy - Downloads
+# OpenShift for IBM DevOps Deploy - Downloads

 To download the plug-in, click the following version-specific links.